+Authorized to administer oaths pursuant to Tax Law section 174

+AFFIDAVIT OF MAILING

+SIATE OF NEW YORK

+STATE TAX COMMISSION

+In the Matter of the Petition of Dennis J. & Madeline B. Tierney

-Petitioners, Dennis J. Tierney and Piadeline B. Tierney, 206 Ada Drive, Granitville, New York 10314, filed a petition for redetermination of a deficiency or for refund of New York State personal income tax under Article 22 of the Tax Law and New York City personal income tax under Chapter 46, Title T of the Administrative Code of the City of New York for the years 1978 and 1979 (File Nos.
-37765 and 44748).
+for Redetermination of a Deficiency or for : Refund of New York State Personal Income Tax under Article 22 of the Tax Law and New York : City Personal Income Tax under Chapter 46, Title T of the Administrative Code of the City : ot New York for the Years 1978 and 1979.

+State of New York : ss.: County of Albany :